Rare genetic variants can cause obesity

 Dysfunction in the MC4R pathway can lead to obesity

-In some patients, rare genetic mutations lead to a loss of function in factors upstream of MC4R (eg, LEPR, POMC, and proprotein convertase subtilisin/kexin type 1 [PCSK1]) and can result in insufficient levels of functional MSH neuropeptides, ultimately causing dysfunctional regulation of hunger that can lead to insatiable hunger and obesity.6
+In some patients, rare genetic variants lead to a loss of function in factors upstream of MC4R (eg, LEPR, POMC, and proprotein convertase subtilisin/kexin type 1 [PCSK1]) and can result in insufficient levels of functional MSH neuropeptides, ultimately causing dysfunctional regulation of hunger that can lead to insatiable hunger and obesity.6

 - Ellacott KL, Cone RD.
 The role of the central melanocortin system in the regulation of food intake and energy homeostasis: lessons from mouse models.
 Philos Trans R Soc Land B Biol Sci.
 2006;361(1471):1265-1274.